 Rental car companies are more than happy to fill up your gas tank for you when you return it – “saving you time.”
 But not saving you money!

 The gimmick here is that they are going to charge you for a full tank of gas – regardless of how full your car’s gas tank actually is.
-Only used 1/4 of tank?
+Only used 1 quarter of your tank?
 Pay for a full tank.

 Skip the idiot charge and fill it up yourself before you return it.